juxor/afaq/markdown/secC2.md

 tend to grow over time as the "waiting" required to go into business will tend to increase also.

-An additional irony of Bhm-Bawerk's argument is that is very similar to the "abstinence" theory he so rightly mocked and which he admitted the socialists were right to reject.
+An additional irony of Bohm-Bawerk's argument is that is very similar to the "abstinence" theory he so rightly mocked and which he admitted the socialists were right to reject.
 This can be seen from one of his followers, right-"libertarian" Murray Rothbard: